Thegoatistasty/Just-a-linebot/README.md

 Or You can use [servo](http://serveo.net/) to expose local servers to the internet.

-## Usage
-The initial state is set to `user`.

-Every time `user` state is triggered to `advance` to another state, it will `go_back` to `user` state after the bot replies corresponding message.

-* user
-	* Input: "go to state1"
-		* Reply: "I'm entering state1"

-	* Input: "go to state2"
-		* Reply: "I'm entering state2"

 ## Deploy
 Setting to deploy webhooks on Heroku.